+1 (646) 434 8665

 1. DO Keep Your Resume or Curriculum Vitae up to Date

-Your resume or curriculum vitae is an essential building-block in your case.
-Include all employment in your field, paid and volunteer work, professional awards, prizes, service on prize juries or editorial boards, publications, editorials about and citations to your work, performances, speaking engagements, peer review, etc. The relevant items will vary widely depending on your field of endeavor.
-Do not make any exaggerated claims that can be disproven by a diligent fact-checker.
+Your resume or curriculum vitae + publications list is an essential building-block in your case.
+Remember, it is not evidence of your achievements, but a resume or CV provides a handy index of what you have accomplished.
+Include all employment in your field, paid work and volunteer service.
+Include professional awards and prizes given to you individually by name.
+Include service on prize juries, editorial boards, conference committees, and as an ad hoc peer reviewer, as well as professional association committees or task forces.
+Include scholarly publications you have authored which have been published by a journal, trade periodical, or book publisher.
+Include any publications by an arms’ length publisher about you and your work, such as press interviews, review articles and editorials about your work.
+Include citations to and discussions of your work in publications by others.
+Include solo and group performances and exhibitions.
+What is relevant will vary widely depending on your field.
+Do not make exaggerated claims that can be disproven by a diligent fact-checker.
 Remember that your resume is not evidence of your achievements; it is a statement you make on your own behalf, and it serves only as a guide, like an index, timeline or catalogue for the other evidence you may provide.
-For those in academia and the sciences, keep a current bibliography and citation index as well as reprints of articles by others that discuss your work at length.
+For those in academia and the sciences, keep a current bibliography and citation index as well as full reprints of articles by others that discuss your work at length.

 2. DO Keep a Chronological File Documenting Your Accomplishments

 Be a pack rat.
-Keep original evidence of any professional recognition, particularly anything from beyond the four walls of your employer, such as conference programs from public speaking engagements, reprints and reviews of your publications, prize certificates and award letters, and recognition of committee service from professional organizations.
-Again, what is relevant will vary widely depending on the nature of your work, but the letter “P” is a good place to start: professional prizes, press coverage about you & your work, publications by you (include refereed journal articles, editorials, op-ed, trade & general press articles, books, etc.), peer review by you of scholarly journal articles by others, published reviews authored by you of books or artworks by others, publications by others citing and discussing your work, patents, programs (from performances, exhibitions, award ceremonies, conferences, etc.), press releases, publicity materials, and paystubs – if you are paid significantly more than others in your field.
+Keep original evidence of any professional recognition, particularly anything from beyond the four walls of your employer, such as conference agendas and programs from public speaking engagements, reprints and reviews of your publications, prize certificates and award letters (with copies of any accompanying check, gift card or monetary award), recognition of committee service from professional organizations, and thanks for peer reviews you have completed for journals or conferences.
+Again, what is relevant will vary widely depending on the nature of your work, but the letter “P” is a good place to start: Prizes, Press coverage about your work, Publications by you (include refereed journal articles, editorials, op-ed, trade & general press, books, etc.), Peer review by you of scholarly journal articles by others, published reviews authored by you of books or artworks by others, Publications by others citing and discussing your work, Patents, Programs (from performances, exhibitions, award ceremonies, conferences, etc.), and Paystubs – if you are paid significantly more than others in your field.
 Any published material must show the name & date of the publication, and author’s by-line if there is one.
 You will need at least three different types of evidence.
-Self-published material and press releases are accorded little to no evidentiary weight by USCIS.
+Self-published material and press releases don’t count.

 3. DO Get Translations

-Any documents in a foreign language submitted to USCIS in support of a visa petition must be accompanied by notarized English translations, with a sworn oath of accuracy by the translator.
-The translator may be anyone other than the beneficiary or petitioner, so you cannot do the translations yourself, nor should evidence be translated by anyone in your family.
-Translations of press clippings, reviews & journal articles must include the date, issue, and name of the periodical, as well as the author’s name, and title as well as full text of the article or column.
-Keep clippings of any original articles by you or about you together with the notarized translations.
+Any documents in a foreign language submitted to USCIS in support of a visa petition must be accompanied by complete, notarized English translations, with a sworn oath of accuracy by the translator.
+The translator may be anyone other than the beneficiary or petitioner, so you cannot do the translations yourself, nor should evidence be translated by anyone in your family, but use of AI tools to provide automated translations may be accepted, if you disclose what tool was used.
+Any translations of press clippings, reviews & journal articles must include the date, issue, and name of the periodical, as well as the author’s name, and title as well as full text of the article or column.
+Keep clippings of any original articles by you or about you that show the full article, the name, date & issue number of the publication together with the translations.

-4. DO Identify & Update Professional References, Keep in Touch with Them
+4. DO Identify & Update Professional Contacts, and Stay in Touch

-Any O-1 or EB-1 petition must be supported by expert testimonial letters confirming your extraordinary ability, preferably from people with authority to comment in detail on the nature and impact of your work, and the influence you have had on others working in the same field or related fields.
-These letters should be specific to each reference provider, based on how they know of you or your work and their perspective on what you have contributed to your field.
-If your career veers into new territory, get new references who are familiar with that part of your body of work.
+Most extraordinary ability and national interest petitions must be supported by expert testimonial letters confirming your accomplishments and what they signify to others, preferably from people with authority to comment in detail on the nature and specifics of your work, as well as its impact and the influence you have had on others in your field and related fields.
+These letters are NOT “references;” general praise is almost useless in the immigration context – they are testimony, and should be content-specific to each writer, based on how they know of you and your work, offering that person’s perspective on what you have contributed to the field.

-Most of the testimonial-providers should be people outside of your petitioner/present employer, and hopefully some will be people who first met you or contacted you through professional channels because they were impressed when they heard you give a talk, saw or heard you perform, read a publication by you or about your work, used or purchased a product you developed, etc. Reference providers may include past employers, professors, or colleagues, clients, counterparties to major deals or transactions, editors, critics, curators, etc. Testimonial letters must be on the expert’s professional letterhead and must be accompanied by a copy of their resume, CV, or bio.
+Most of the letters should be from people outside of your present employer.
+Hopefully, some will be colleagues who first met you or contacted you through professional channels because they heard you give a talk, saw or heard you perform, read a publication by you or about your work, used or purchased a product you developed, etc. Experts may include past employers, professors, or colleagues, clients, counterparties to major deals or transactions, editors, critics, curators, colleagues at other companies who have served on panels or committees with you, etc. Expert testimonial letters should be on the writer’s professional letterhead and accompanied by their resume, CV, or bio.

 5. DON’T Use a Template

-Testimonial letters in support of a visa petition should be unique to each provider, and are only persuasive where each letter is really different.
-The writer should identify his or her professional credentials, level of experience or expertise in the field, and the basis of his or her authority to comment on your work, before discussing your particular achievements, the quality of your work, and how you have influenced the field.
-Distributing the same sample letter or a template to all your peer experts can be the kiss of death to a case that might otherwise succeed.
-Even partial repetitions are damaging: if all your testimonial letters contain an identical paragraph or sentence, then all of those letters are less credible.
-Writers should stick to what distinguishes you professionally, and avoid personal statements.
+Testimony in support of a visa petition should be unique to each writer; they are only persuasive where each letter offers something different.
+Each writer should identify their credentials, level of experience or expertise in the field, and the basis of their authority to comment on your work, before discussing your particular achievements, the quality of your work, and explaining how you have influenced the field.
+Distributing the same sample or template to all your peer experts can be the kiss of death to a case that might otherwise succeed: if all your testimonial letters contain an identical paragraph or sentence, that undermines the credibility of all of them.
+Writers should focus on what distinguishes you professionally, and what impact your work has had on those in the field, beyond your own teachers, employers and clients.
 A strong case cannot be built on expert letters alone.
-Other types of objective evidence are essential to support and corroborate factual statements made in the testimonial letters.
-Peer experts should be advised that USCIS adjudicators may contact testimonial writers directly to verify the contents of letters submitted.
+Objective evidence is essential to support and corroborate factual statements made in the testimonial letters.
+Peer experts should be advised that USCIS adjudicators may contact them directly to verify the contents of letters submitted.

 6. DO Identify the Appropriate Peer Group(s)